-2. Create a notebook (4-H record book folder or three ring binder) for EACH project record book.
-Record books should be separated by project area (ie. folder for Beef, folder for clothing, etc.) Each books should have all the pages, offices can help make copies of current year's personal page and current year's permanent record.
-Separating the books into different folders allows for quicker and easier judging.
+2. Create 4-H record book folder or three ring binder for EACH project record book.
+Each book should have a copy of the personal page and permanent record, offices can help make copies.
+Separating the books into different folders allows us to sort your books and deliever them to local experts on each project area for judging.
 Tabs for sorting the book are appreciated but please don't use page protectors.

-3. Select your age division to fill out the proper paperwork to complete your record book!
-The pilot record books are broken into three age divisions based on 4-H age.
-Youth may compete in high age divisions but not lower.
+3. Select your age division to fill out the proper paperwork through ZBooks or the pdf forms!
+Youth may compete in higher age divisions but not lower.
 Youth must fill out the paperwork for the age division they wish to compete in.

 4. Submit to your club leader by their deadline for signatures and sorting.
 Your club leader will submit to the office by the October 1st deadline.